nielssiebert/letrain/README.md

 ## 7. Full Environment Variable Reference

-This section covers all env vars consumed directly by LeTrain code or LeTrain installer.
+This section covers all env vars consumed directly by Letrain code or Letrain installer.

 ## 7.1 Installer-Level Variable